Douglas Tait (actor): Character roles

 He also played "Long Face Bar Alien" in J. J. Abrams's Star Trek.
 Makeup artist Barney Burman who, along with Mindy Hall and Joel Harlow, won the 2009 Academy Award for best makeup for their work in Star Trek noted that the work Burman did on Tait's character, Long Face Bar Alien, was especially complex.

 In 2009, Tait was a member of the stunt ensemble for the 2008 film Indiana Jones and the Kingdom of the Crystal Skull that was nominated for a Screen Actors Guild Award in the category of "Outstanding Performance by a Stunt Ensemble in a Motion Picture".

-In 2019, Tait performed the in-camera shots of the fairy Gruagach for the Hellboy reboot.
+In 2013, he was interviewed for a documentary film Crystal Lake Memories: The Complete History of Friday the 13th.